 There is no excuse for OUR failure to take care of our veterans as we promised them, and I will fight to show that our slogan, “we support our troops,” is more than merely lip service.

 Job creation and job growth should begin and end right here at home – not halfway around the globe.

 There are different strategies for creating jobs and job growth.
-These are some of the strategies I will fight for in an effort to bring federal money to areas within our district like downtown Tampa.
+These are some of the strategies I will fight for in an effort to bring federal money to areas within our district.

 Locally, Infrastructure jobs would include fixing the flooding problem due to neglect of ditches and drainage systems, and expanding capacity on our roadways to end gridlock.

-Rejuvenation projects in communities can work to eliminate urban blight, renovate old buildings and warehouses, re-purpose spaces, and encourage new business to come back to our urban neighborhoods.
+Rejuvenation projects in communities can work to eliminate urban blight, renovate old buildings and warehouses, re-purpose spaces, (which could provide affordable housing in some instances) and encourage new business to come back to our urban neighborhoods.

 Together, we can improve and strengthen the national economy by raising the minimum wage, working towards a single payer health insurance company, and creating tax deductions that benefit the middle class and working poor.

 It is not only unfair, but also unjust to deny people who have served their debt to society to be forever stripped of their right to vote.